cityofaustin/vision-zero/app/README.md

   - filters are preserved (in local storage) when refreshing the page or navigating back to it
 - Location details page
   - Location polygon map
-  - Location data card displays the location ID
+  - Location data card displays the location ID, crash counts and comp costs
+  - combined cr3 and noncr3 crashes list
 - Navabar:
   - Vision Zero logo displays on left side
   - Avatar image displays on right side with dropdown items